Kay F. Turner, Editor

 “Several of the women whose altars are presented in this Cycle use them as thresholds of communication between this world and the other.
 Whether they are traditional Roman Catholic women who use their altars as an intercessory device for community with God or feminists who, before their altars, speak with the Goddess, the use of home altars exemplifies women’s propensity for intimacy with the divine.”

-Contributors included: Grace Shinell, Arlene Raven, Jane Creighton, Gloria Orenstein, Jean Sirlus, Geraldine Hatch Hanon, Christine Downing, Kathleen Alexander-Berghorn, Jean Mountaingrove and Carolyn Berry.
+Contributors included: Grace Shinell, Arlene Raven, Jane Creighton, Gloria Orenstein, Jean Sirlus, Geraldine Hatch Hanon, Christine Downing, Kathleen Alexander-Berghorn, Jean Mountaingrove, Carolyn Berry, Linda Vallejo.